 Eat your heart out: The organic Mineira kitchen is one of the reserve’s biggest attractions.
 Juices are squeezed, and coffee is freshly ground.
 Hearty meals are prepared on a wood-burning stove using ingredients from the garden.
 Don’t leave before trying the suckling pig or the polenta.
 All meals are included.

-Pamper yourself: The spa offers Ayurvedic massages, a wood-heated sauna and an outdoor hydro-massage pool.
-There are daily yoga classes, too.
+Pamper yourself: The spa offering Ayurvedic massages, local treatments and a wood-heated sauna is housed in an old wooden granary.
+There are also daily yoga classes and an outdoor hydro-massage pool.

 Explore and Discover: A wide array of walking or riding tours are available.
 At 1,500m, Hawk’s Rock is the highest point on the reserve – it’s a challenging hike, but the sunset view from the top makes it one of our favourite tours.